JohnKearney1/JohnKearney1/README.md

 I'm John!

 🔭 I’m currently working on...
 Fiduciary tools (mainly Python) and UI/UX Design (JavaScript flavors).
 🌱 I’m currently learning...
-Python, React, Node, and IPFS systems for distributed networking systems!
+Python, React, Node, and IPFS systems for distributed networking systems.

 All of my repositories function of four basic premises:
 1. Freedom to use programs for any purpose